george-hawkins/micropython-wifi-setup/docs/request-examples.md

 Curl for development
 ====================

-During development it can be useful to have the WiFi setup process listening for requests on your main network rather than starting its own access point.
+During development, it can be useful to have the WiFi setup process listening for requests on your main network rather than starting its own access point.

-In this state you can use `curl` to experiment with the basic REST interface of the setup process.
+In this state, you can use `curl` to experiment with the basic REST interface of the setup process.

 Example requests
 ----------------